datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 First, you will use SELECT * (asterisk) FROM Sales;

 The first question you may want answered is: What's all sales look like?
+Let's think about how you will write this in a select statement.

 You can revise the first query by only retrieving the columns you want in your result.